Medical Assistants Nationwide Honored in October

 The American Association of Medical Assistants (AAMA) offers materials online to help celebrate the week.
 A feature article, poster, observance suggestions, the official MARWeek logo, and more are available for download through the AAMA website.

 Medical assisting is one of the nation’s careers growing much faster than average for all occupations, according to the United States Bureau of Labor Statistics (BLS).
 Medical assistants work predominantly in outpatient health care settings.
 Employers are seeking and recruiting these allied health professionals because of their uniquely diverse clinical and administrative patient-centered training.

-The Certified Medical Assistant (AAMA)—or CMA (AAMA)—credential represents a medical assistant who has been credentialed through the Certifying Board (CB) of the AAMA, the only medical assisting certifying body that has earned accreditation under ISO International Standard 17024, representing powerful evidence of quality, efficiency, and safety.
+The Certified Medical Assistant (AAMA) — or CMA (AAMA) — credential represents a medical assistant who has been credentialed through the Certifying Board (CB) of the AAMA, the only medical assisting certifying body that has earned accreditation from the International Accreditation Service (IAS) Standard 17024, representing powerful evidence of quality, efficiency, and safety.

 The mission of the American Association of Medical Assistants is to provide the medical assistant professional with education, certification, credential acknowledgment, networking opportunities, scope-of-practice protection, and advocacy for quality patient-centered health care.

 For more information, visit www.aama-ntl.org or call the AAMA directly at 800/228-2262.

 Source: American Association of Medical Assistants